open-compensation-token-license/license-token-website/wikisrc/opulus-nft-roadmap.md

 The initial phase of the Opulus roadmap focuses on launching the platform and implementing the foundational features necessary for NFT operations.
 This includes the development and deployment of a user-friendly interface that allows artists to mint NFTs, integrate with existing blockchain networks, and offer seamless transactions.
 Key components of this phase include:

 - **Platform Deployment:** Securely launching the Opulus platform, ensuring both artist and investor interests are protected through reliable smart contracts.
+For more on smart contracts, see [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).
 - **User Interface Design:** Developing an intuitive user interface that simplifies the NFT creation and transaction processes for both artists and investors.
 - **Blockchain Integrations:** Establishing integrations with major blockchain networks, such as Ethereum and Binance Smart Chain, to facilitate NFT operations and enhance market accessibility.
+Learn more about blockchain types at [Types of Blockchains](https://www.license-token.com/wiki/types-of-blockchains).

 ### Phase 2: Expanding Collaborations and Partnerships